Abamiyo-tech/DSA-CAPSTONE-PROJECT-PALMORIA-GROUP-/README.md

 -Text/CSV (For Querying and Analysis)

--Excel Workbook (For Querying qnd Analysis)
+-Excel Workbook (For Querying and Analysis)

 -MS Powerpoint (For Presentation)